risha002/Perf1/let_const_var.md

 ```

 # 3. const
-- **Block scope:** variables declared with let is a block scoped, meaning it is only accessible within the block{} where it is declared.
+- **Block scope:** const-declared variables are block scope, which means they can only be accessed inside the block {} in which they are defines.
 ```ruby
 {
   const num = 2;
   console.log(num);
 }
 ```
-- **Neither updated or re-declared:** this means that the value of a variable declared with const remains the same within its scope.
+- **Neither updated nor re-declared:** this means that a variable's value stay constant or keeps the same within the scope of a variable declare with const.
-- **Hoisting:** const are hoisted to the top but stays in the temporal dead zone (tdz) until the initialization.
+- **Hoisting:** const are hoisted to the top, but until initialization, they stays in the temporal dead zone (tdz).
-- **Declaration and initialization:** it cannot be accessed without initialization as it cannot be declared without initialization.
+- **Declaration and initialization:** just as it cannot be declared without initialization, it cannot be accesses without initialization either.
 - ```ruby
   console.log(num);
   const num = 2;